Enumeration of plane unicuspidal curves of any genus via tropical geometry: Appendix

 \subsection{A1.
 Multiplicity of a flat cycle (fragment D)}

-{\bf (1)} Let $(\Gamma,\bp,h)$ have a flat cycle as its cuspidal tropical fragment $(\Gamma_c,\bp_c,h_c)$ consisting of the vertex $V$, a flat trivalent vertex and two edges joining them (see Figure \ref{fig-cfd}(a), where $m_1,m_2,m$ denote the weights of the edges incident to the flat trivalent vertex).
+{\bf (1)} Let $(\Gamma,\bp,h)$ have a cuspidal fragment of type D (flat cycle) $(\Gamma_c,\bp_c,h_c)$ consisting of a four-valent vertex $V_1$, a flat trivalent vertex and two edges joining them (see Figure \ref{fig-cfd}(a), where $m_1,m_2,m$ denote the weights of the edges incident to the flat trivalent vertex).
 Since $m\ge2$ and $\Delta$ is primitive, all the edges incident to the flat trivalent vertex are bounded, and we extend $(\Gamma_c,\bp_c,h_c)$ to a fragment $(\Gamma',\bp',h')$ by adding one more trivalent vertex $V_2$ as shown in Figure \ref{fig-cfd}(b).
 The fragment of the subdivision of $P(\Delta)$ dual to $h'_+(\Gamma')$ consists of two triangles $T_1,T_2$ sharing a common side $e$ (see Figure \ref{fig-cfd}(c)).
 Denote by $V_{1,red}$ the vertex of $h'_*(\Gamma')$ dual to the triangle $T_1$.
 The limit curves $C_1\subset\Tor(T_1)$, $C_2\subset\Tor(T_2)$ are rational, $C_2$ is peripherally smooth and unibranch, while $C_1$ has two local branches centered at the same point of $\Tor(e)$ and it is unibranch along the two other toric divisors.
 The following lemma describes the geometry of $C_1$.

 {\bf Lemma A1.} {\it Let ${\mathcal T}$ be a nondegenerate lattice triangle with sides $\sigma_1,\sigma_2,\sigma_3$.
-Suppose that $m=\|\sigma_1\|_\Z=m_1+m_2$, $m_1\ge m_2\ge1$.
+Suppose that $m=\|\sigma_1\|_\Z=m_1+m_2$, $m_2\ge m_1\ge1$.
 Let $M\subset{\mathcal M}_{0,4}(\Tor({\mathcal T}),{\mathcal L}_{\mathcal T})$ be the family of isomorphism classes of maps $\bn:\PP^1\to\Tor({\mathcal T})$ of $\PP^1$ with four distinct marked points $p_1,p'_1,p_2,p_3\in\PP^1$ such that

 and

 The following holds: